Skip to main content

 subscribe('my-flow');

-The subscribe:merge and subscribe:pivot commands can be used to combine flows from several edges.
+The subscribe:merge and subscribe:pivot commands can be used to combine flows from multiple edges.
 For example, the following will subscribe to the flow f1 on my-edge as well as on f2 on my-other-edge.

 subscribe:merge(["f1@my-edge", "f2@my-other-edge"]);